Thinking about starting an online business? You’re not alone.

 Offer tailored meal plans for trending diets (keto, vegan, intermittent fasting.
 Such targeted offerings attract niche communities and boost subscription retention.

-72. Collect and sell data
+82. Collect and sell data

 data

-Even though AI models and search engines have plenty of data to work with right now, the demand for hand-collected, unique datasets still remains strong.
 So, if you know how to gather insightful niche information with methods like scraping or surveys to build on top of publicly available data, you can package and sell this as a product.

 Make sure to choose a niche with a clear need for precise data that can’t easily be found online or even using an AI tool–think Airbnb pricing trends in a specific city or a curated list of influencers including their behind-the-scenes engagement rates.

-Whether you sell this data as paid reports in your own newsletter or if you sell it to companies to use for their own reporting or AI training, this data can command top dollar.
 As long as your insights are hard to find, unique, accurate and valuable, you’ll be able to stay competitive and immune to even the latest AI updates.

 What you need: Data scraping tools, survey software, analytical skills, sales channel (newsletter, Whop store)

-How much it costs to start: Minimal ($50–$200), mainly for tools and surveys
+How much it costs: Minimal ($50–$200), mainly for tools and surveys

 How much you can earn: $300–$5,000 monthly, higher if your data solves clear market needs

-74. Personal brand coach
+83. Personal brand coaching

 Your role as a personal brand coach can also be more on the financial side if you’re good at identifying and executing monetization opportunities which might include digital products, memberships, or one-on-one coaching.